Accessibility Overlays: annoying, dangerous, misplaced

 Security threats

-Accessibility overlays are misplaced and don't help disabled users effectively
+Accessibility overlays are misplaced and don't effectively help disabled users

 Overlays: annoying, dangerous, misplaced

 Overlays are very annoying because the enhancements cannot be used by the user on every page, and the web becomes a patchwork of different user experiences.
 Overlays are dangerous because they break the experience of disabled users, wasting incredibly important time, and bother the user to activate them.
-Additionally, they modify the page for every single user, opening every single user of such sites up to attacks from a third party.
-Overlays are misplaced because native, installed technologies can do everything overlays can do, and then some, and they are faster, more secure, and work across sites and origins.
-When building technical solutions for people with disabilities, accessibility overlays are no one stop shop for accessibility fixes because they are fatally misplaced in the assistive technology stack, and present very real security and privacy threats to millions of unsuspecting customers.
-They also DO NOT STOP YOU FROM BEING SUED!!
+Being present for everyone, they increase the attack surface for potential vulnerabilities to every user of the web page, even users who do not benefit from the remediations.
+Overlays are misplaced because native, installed technologies can do everything overlays can do, better than a web page can, and then some, and they are faster, more secure, and work across sites and origins.
+They also target specific users who want them, rather than overlays in the web layer, which target millions of unsuspecting users who need no extra fixes.

 further reading: